F O R T R E S S

 Price Range: No copy has been sold as of yet

-Originally sold as a special order game, Birthday Mania, as the title suggests, was a game that could be ordered as a gift for that someone special.
+Originally sold as a special order game, Birthday Mania, as the title suggests, was a game that could be ordered as a gift for someone special.
 Basically, the developers would add that lucky person’s name on the title screen.
-As an added bonus there was a spot for you to write that person a little message of congratulations.
+As an added bonus, there was a spot for you to write that person a little message of congratulations.

-When the game booted it would display the birthday person’s name followed by the words “Happy Birthday to you” while a chiptune version of the Happy Birthday song would play.
-Most of the games on the cartridge were short (and pretty bad) birthday inspired mini-games.
-In theory (or in my opinion), it was the perfect birthday gift, but apparently buying that someone special a personalised game didn’t take off as planned as only two cartridges are known to exist.
+When the game booted, it displayed the birthday person’s name followed by the words “Happy Birthday to you”, and a chiptune version of the Happy Birthday song played.
+Most of the games on the cartridge were short (and pretty bad) birthday-inspired mini-games.
+In theory (or in my opinion), it was the perfect birthday gift, but apparently, buying someone special a personalised game didn’t take off as planned, as only two cartridges are known to exist.
+No copy of the game has been sold yet, although an offer was made for $6500.
+As far as retro video games go, this one is incredibly rare.

 Nintendo World Championships 1990 – NES